chandanhpcic/docs/source/manual/how-tos/self-signed-chain.rst

 ==================================================
-Setup Self-Signed Certificate Chains with OPNsense
+Setup Self-Signed Certificate Chains with Reticen8
 ==================================================

-This how-to describes the process of creating **self-signed certificate chains** with the help of OPNsense which has all the tools available to do so.
+This how-to describes the process of creating **self-signed certificate chains** with the help of Reticen8 which has all the tools available to do so.

 Chains give the possibility to verify certificates where a single one is nothing more than that, a single certificate.